Are stock markets not seeing the economic reality?

 This is not increasing your risk but instead restoring the intended risk level when you started your portfolio.
 For example, in a 60/40 balanced portfolio, it is likely your bonds are now around 42% of your allocation and your stocks are 58%, so the rebalancing exercise will sell 2% of bonds and buy 2% of stocks to bring you back to 60/40.

 DFA Global Core Fixed Income Fund

 Regarding the reference index, The Bloomberg Barclays Global Aggregate Index is a flagship measure of global investment grade debt from twenty-four local currency markets.
 This multi-currency benchmark includes treasury, government-related, corporate and securitized fixed-rate bonds from both developed and emerging markets issuers.
-This is the most widely followed index on Global investment grade bond returns in the world and is considered the return of the fixed income asset class by most investors.
-Investing in this gives a broad diversified exposure to the world’s investment grade fixed income.
+This is the most widely followed index on Global investment-grade bond returns in the world and is considered the return of the fixed income asset class by most investors.
+Investing in this gives a broadly diversified exposure to the world’s investment-grade fixed income.

 Investing the Global Core Fixed Income fund will improve the expected returns of fixed income, as the longer duration means yields and capital gains from the fixed income have the potential to be higher than the short duration bond funds.
 Yet this fund does not significantly add to the volatility of the portfolios and still provides a defensive position for the portfolio in times of market stress.

 Exhibit 4: Intermediate bonds (BBGA) vs short duration bonds (FTSE) during periods of equity market (SPX) stress.

 As we can see from the charts above, intermediate bonds are also an effective way to preserve portfolio value in times of stock market stress, with higher expected returns.
 Below we have a breakdown of the changes to the fixed income allocations of the Index Plus Balanced and Growth portfolios before and after the switch.